SemanticBeeng/lms-clean/report.md

 ### Lifted types

-A lifted type represents that same type at the next future stage.
+A lifted type represent an inner type at the next future stage.
 For instance, the lifted type of an integer is a declaration that, once staged, this same value will represent an integer.
 So instead of manipulating an integer directly, you manipulate an "integer once staged".

 Below are example of the difference between common types and lifted types.
 Although similar in form those programs are different in nature: